 Federal Work Study Program - for qualified students who will be assigned jobs on campus and paid twice each month for work done.
 The student can work until the total amount reaches a preset level.
-Applicants must complete FAFSA.
+Applicants must complete FAFSA and work-study application.